Robert W. Hemphill: Federal judicial service

 Hemphill was nominated by President Lyndon B. Johnson on April 15, 1964, to a joint seat on the United States District Court for the Eastern District of South Carolina and the United States District Court for the Western District of South Carolina vacated by Judge George Bell Timmerman Sr. He was confirmed by the United States Senate on April 30, 1964, and received his commission on April 30, 1964.
 He served as Chief Judge of the Eastern District from 1964 to 1965.
 On November 1, 1965, the Eastern and Western Districts were recombined into a single United States District Court for the District of South Carolina.
 On that day, Hemphill was reassigned by operation of law to a new seat authorized by 79 Stat.
 951. He served as Chief Judge from 1979 to 1980.
 He assumed senior status on May 10, 1980.
 His service terminated on December 25, 1983, due to his death in Chester.
 He was interred in Hopewell Associate Reformed Presbyterian Church Cemetery, in Chester.

 Personal

-Hemphill was the great-great-nephew of Senator John Hemphill, great-nephew of John J. Hemphill, great-nephew of William Huggins Brawley, and great-great-grandson of Robert Witherspoon.
+Hemphill was married to his wife, Forrest Isabelle, in 1942.
+Together, they had 3 children: Forrest, Harriet, and Robert Jr. Hemphill was the great-great-nephew of Senator John Hemphill, great-nephew of John J. Hemphill, great-nephew of William Huggins Brawley, and great-great-grandson of Robert Witherspoon.